spaulz/LendingClubCaseStudy/README.md

         c. sel_loan_df_fp - same as b but for fully paid

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Conclusions
+- Whose income is less are given bad loans than those who has higher income
+- States like VT DE WV AL OK are given bad loans compared to the states like DC MS TN
+- As expected the performance of the applicant is inversely related to installment to be paid per month.
+More the installment lesser is the performance

+## Technologies Used
+- Panda
+- Numpy
+- Matplotlib
+- Seaborn

 ## Acknowledgements
 Give credit here.